Toshinobu Kubota discography

-The discography of Japanese R&B singer Toshinobu Kubota consists of nineteen studio albums, ten compilation albums, two tribute albums, and over seventy singles.
+The discography of Japanese R&B singer Toshinobu Kubota consists of nineteen studio albums, eleven compilation albums, two tribute albums, and over seventy singles.
 In 1985, Kubota signed with Sony Japan and began producing and writing songs for many of label's singers and groups.
 Under the label, Kubota released his first single, "Shitsui no Downtown" in June 1986, followed by "Time Shower ni Utarete" in December.
 Both songs were well received by radio, placing fifty-three and thirty-five on the Oricon Singles Chart.
 In September 1986, his debut album, Shake It Paradise, peaked at number twenty-two and remained on the Oricon Albums Chart for seven consecutive weeks.
 Shake It Paradise became certified million.
 The following year in 1987, Kubota's second studio album, Groovin', debuted at number thirty-three and was certified million.
 In February 1988, Kubota released "You Were Mine", which debuted at number two.
 In September 1988, Kubota released his third album, Such A Funky Thang!.
 The album peaked at number one and was certified million.
 The album also spawned the top-charted single "Dance If You Want It", which peaked at number three.
 In 1989, Kubota released his compilation album, The Baddest.
 The album also peaked at number one and was certified million.

 Kubota's fourth studio album, Bonga Wanga, was released in July 1990.
 The album, like its predecessors, peaked at number one and became certified million.
 Following the next three years, Kubota released "Kubojah: Parallel World I", "Neptune", and "The Baddest II".
 In 1994, he relocated to New York in the United States of America and began working on upcoming album.
 In January 1995, he released seventh album, Bumpin' Voyage.
 The album spawned the top-five hit "Yoru ni Dakarete (A Night in Afro Blue)".